 The relocation time is variable; some students are moved within an hour of notification and others may wait several hours for the transition.
 This is highly dependent on the volume of moves occurring at the same time.

-The rooms for students will vary based on the facility they are placed in.
+The rooms for students vary based on the facility they are placed in.
 Generally, these rooms have their own personal restroom as well as provisions for food storage.

-Per Spokane Regional Health District and CDC guidelines, students will have to isolate for 10 days following their positive COVID-19 test or COVID-19 related symptoms.
+Per Spokane Regional Health District and CDC guidelines, students have to isolate for 10 days following their positive COVID-19 test or COVID-19 related symptoms.
 If a student has a positive COVID-19 test or exhibits symptoms, their last full day of isolation will be the 10th day.
 They will return to their residence hall on the 11th day.
 If a student has tested positive for COVID-19 and has symptoms, they will need to:

 - Isolate for a full 10 days following the onset of their symptoms, and